 Signs of Advil Addiction

-Here at The Florida House Experience, we know that addiction isn’t just about getting ‘high’ – it’s a complex combination of behaviors, obsessive thoughts, physical dependencies, and compulsions that can develop in relation to a wide range of substance and situations.
+Here at FHE Health, we take the view that an addiction isn’t just about getting “high”— it’s a complex combination of behaviors, obsessive thoughts, physical dependencies, and compulsions that can develop in relation to a wide range of substances and situations.

 - Feeling like you can’t get through the day without taking Advil

-- An obsession around always having a ‘stash’ of Advil nearby that can include keeping bottles of Advil in your car, at your office, in your locker, and in multiple spots throughout your home
+- Always feeling the need to have a stash of Advil nearby (keeping bottles of Advil in your car, at your office, in your locker, and in multiple spots throughout your home)

 - Taking ever-increasing doses of Advil in an attempt to achieve relief from your aches and pains